justinrgarrard/world-of-naevis.net/docs/character_creation/background/warlord.md

 # Warlord

-You came to the City to conquer and pillage.
+You came to the City to raid and pillage.
 You may be a tribal chieftain, a sorcerer prince, or a first-generation knight.
-You specialize in warfare, possessing familiarity with tactics like first aid, [hand signs](../../more/languages/cant), and [munitions crafting](../../adventuring/downtime/alchemy).
+You specialize in warfare, possessing familiarity with tactics like [first aid](../../gear/adventuring_gear/medical), [hand signs](../../more/languages/cant), and [munitions crafting](../../adventuring/downtime/alchemy).

 **[Skill](../../more/skills) Proficiency**: Intimidation, Medicine